 Detection & Diagnosis

-If you feel you may have a greater risk for breast cancer due to lifestyle consider discussing this with your primary doctor about the things you can control.
+If you feel you may have a greater risk for breast cancer due to your lifestyle, consider discussing this with your primary doctor.
 Genetic counseling is available at many of our locations across Arizona.